 It is one of the most complicated areas of insurance and great care needs to be taken when arranging cover to consider all of the standard exclusions to make sure that these do not apply should you submit a claim.

-There are three main types of cover under this heading as follows:
+There are three main types of liability cover under this heading:

 Let’s now take a look at some of the trades affected by these:

-Wordings are available to cater for each of these business sectors and our experienced staff will be able to help you choose the right cover.
+Wordings are available to cater for each of these business sectors and our experienced liability insurance brokers will be able to help you choose the right cover.